AlgoDoggo/algomint_hackalgo/README.md

 Swapping is then done with:

-`await router.swap({ amount: 500, asset: asset1, slippage : 50 })`
+`await router.swap({ amount: 500, asset: 10458941, slippage : 50 })`

 With amount in microunits of the asset, asset being the asset that is being sent to trade and slippage the tolerance in basis points from the quote we'll get.

 At this point, opt-ins will be sent if the router or the user need one.
-To get the router to opt-in an asset, on top of the appl call, 0.1 Algo are sent to its account to compensate for increased minimum balance requirement.
+To get the router to opt-in an asset, on top of the appl call, 0.1 Algo are sent to its account to compensate for the increased minimum balance requirement.

-The contract is then called with the relevant `accounts` and `foreignApps`.
+The contract is then called with the relevant `accounts`, `foreignApps` and `foreignAssets`.
 Pool fees are also sent in `appArgs`, as both Algofi and Pactfi have many fee tiers for their pools, and the contract needs to be made aware of it to get an accurate quote.
 The asset will be also sent to the contract.

 At this point the contract gets a quote for each of the marketplaces and determines the optimal one.

-This is where we have to unfortunately return as we cannot yet send the trade from the contract.
+This is where we have to return as we cannot yet send the trade from the contract.
 Here the contract sends back the asset to the user.
 It also logs the quotes, which are fetched back in NodeJs.
 The trade to the best marketplace is sent immediately, as instructed by the contract output.

 It could be argued there is no reason to send the swapped asset to the contract if the contract then sends back that asset.
-I have made that design decision with the hope target marketplaces will support contract to contract calls soon enough, to be able to complete the contract with the trade execution.
+I have made that design decision with the hope target marketplaces will support contract to contract calls soon enough, so we can carry the trade atomically.

 ### Example

 ```
 import dotenv from "dotenv";
-import Router from "../src/router.js";
+import Router from "../index.js";
 dotenv.config();

 const asset1 = 0 // Algo